manansheel1991/Melanoma_Classification_Using_Transfer_Learning/README.md

 ## Requirements

 The requirements to run the project are included in 'requirements.txt'.
+The dataset can be downloaded from [here](https://github.com/udacity/dermatologist-ai.git)

 ## Notebook

-All the code for this project is present in ''
+All the code for this project is present in 'Final_Tested_Melanoma_Classification_CNN.ipynb'.
+The code is explained with comments wherever necessary.

+## Results

+The model could achieve an accuracy of 68% on the test set.